Read HERE HD Live Map layer data

 tile that was read from

-of links (streets) and nodes (intersections and dead-ends) within the map tiles, as well
+The geometry of links (streets) and nodes (intersections and dead ends) within map tiles

-as various road-level and lane-level attributes.
-The layer objects also contain metadata
+The layer objects also contain metadata specifying the catalog name and

 The properties of the layer objects correspond to valid HERE HDLM layer fields.
 In these layer objects, the names of the layer fields are modified to fit the MATLAB® naming convention for object properties.
 For each layer field name, the first letter and first letter after each underscore are capitalized and the underscores are removed.
 This table shows sample name changes.